-- 4.4 The CRD can be interpreted such that it may not be necessary for certain firms to apply certain remuneration principles at all. - 4.5 In our view, it may will normally be appropriate for a firm in proportionality level three to disapply under the remuneration principles proportionality rule one or more of the following rules: - 1. retained shares or other instruments (SYSC 19A.3.47R) - 2. deferral (SYSC 19A.3.49R) - 3. performance adjustment (SYSC 19A.3.51R SYSC 19A.3.51R) - 4.6 It may also be appropriate for: - 1. proportionality level three full scope IFPRU investment firm to disapply the specific ratio between fixed and variable components of total remuneration (SYSC 19A.3.44R (3)).; and

-2. IFPRU limited licence firms and IFPRU limited activity firms to disapply, under the remuneration principles proportionality rule, the ratios between fixed and variable components of total remuneration (SYSC 19A.3.44R);

-- 4.6 4.7In both all cases: 4.6 (1) and 4.6 (2) above, if requested by the FCA, - 1. the disapplication of the relevant requirement is not automatic.
+- 4.4 The CRD can be interpreted such that it may not be necessary for certain firms to apply certain remuneration principles at all. - 4.5 In our view, it may will normally be appropriate for a firm in proportionality level three to disapply under the remuneration principles proportionality rule one or more of the following rules: - 1. retained shares or other instruments (SYSC 19A.3.47R) - 2. deferral (SYSC 19A.3.49R) - 3. performance adjustment (SYSC 19A.3.51R SYSC 19A.3.51AR) - 4.6 It may also be appropriate for: - 1. proportionality level three full scope IFPRU investment firm to disapply the specific ratio between fixed and variable components of total remuneration (SYSC 19A.3.44R (3)).; and - 4.6 It may also be appropriate for IFPRU limited licence firms and IFPRU limited activity firms to disapply, under the remuneration principles proportionality rule, the ratios between fixed and variable components of total remuneration (SYSC 19A.3.44R). - 4.7 4.7In both all cases: 4.6 (1) and 4.6 (2) above, if requested by the FCA, - 1. the disapplication of the relevant requirement is not automatic.
 The firm should assess whether each requirement may be disapplied under the remuneration principle proportionality rule;